- Home

 You can nominate whoever you want to receive your pension when you die, so it doesn’t have to be a spouse or child.
 You’ll need to make sure you complete an Expression of Wishes/ Nomination form though, stating who you want it to go to.
 Make sure you update this if your circumstances change, for example, if you get divorced.

-However, if you die when you’re over the age of 75, your pension pot will still transfer tax-free, although tax may be payable on the income your dependants receive from it.
-No inheritance tax is payable on pension pots.
+However, if you die when you’re over the age of 75, your pension pot will still transfer tax-free, although tax may be payable on the income your dependents receive from it.
+No inheritance tax is payable on pension pots currently, although this is due to change from April 2027.
+Find out more in our guide Budget 2024 pension changes.

 How much tax is payable on life insurance payouts?